yanglum/extract_images_from_lif_file/README.md

 Currently doesn't really support 16 bit images (converting to 8 bit is preferred) Currently doesn't support more than 3 channels for outputing composites Currently only outputs channels in the pre-determined order blue, green, red for outputing composites

+Adjust settings using the config.yml file
+Then run the save_lif_as_tif.py script